golangast/gollemer/README.md

 </p>

 ### 2. LLM Interactive Mode

+The LLM Interactive Mode allows you to interact with the `gollemer` CLI using natural language.
+The system's underlying NLP pipeline (detailed further in `docs/index.html`) interprets your commands to perform tasks such as file system operations and code generation.

 To run the LLM utility in interactive mode, use the following command from the project root: